-SSL mode is for use with SSL devices such as the Alpha-Link LIVE - control data is transferred in the upper audio channels
+• SSL mode is a legacy mode previously for use with SSL devices such as the Alpha-Link LIVE.
+AES10 mode should now be used when control data is required.

 N.B.
 For SSL Control Mode (and any other manufacturers' control modes using higher audio channels and user bits for control) all audio channels must be routed one-to-one between the two MADI Bridge devices.